boonebgorges/horse_thatbooks/readme.md

 == How to use ==

+1. Download this repo.
+Note that the external libraries listed above are linked as submodules.
+If you're running a git clone, you can fetch them with

+        git submodule init
+        git submodule update
+    If you've downloaded the zip file from Github, you'll have to get the libraries yourself (from the links above) and place the files in their respective directories (`lib/php-twitteroauth` and `lib/MarkovBigram`)
 1. Create a file called tweets.txt
 1. Copy config.sample.php to config.php
 1. Get creds from Twitter